rojoangel/12moths-12katas/2-gilded-rose-kata/NOTES.md

 - Unable to find an easy path to refactor step by step the main class to add the Decorator pattern.
 - If redoing the kata pay special attention to corner cases
 - If redoing the kata I'd probably define all tests for all types
+- Do I need to do anything to force Sulfuras Quality to be stable at 80?